 Statistical significance in funnels validates an increase or decrease in conversion rate for a property or cohort segment.
 It attempts to identify random chance with respect to overall conversion.
 A p-value indicating statistical significance is calculated in the overview table when you choose a property or cohort to group by.

 In statistical hypothesis testing, the p-value or probability value is the probability that the variation in a segment’s conversion rate, compared to the overall conversion rate, is not driven by a random chance.
 This value is shown for every segment by default.
+To learn more about how this is calculated view the deep dive for statisticians.

 In order to clarify this statistical significance, the segmentation chart shows the confidence level of each segment.
 Confidence level is defined as 1 - p.